Ansible Architecture Diagram

 Ansible deployment architecture and Ansible modules

-Next, within the Ansible deployment architecture, we have the Ansible modules, considered to be the main workhorse of Ansible.
+Next, within the Ansible deployment architecture, we have the Ansible modules, which are considered Ansible’s main workhorse.
 You use modules to perform various tasks, such as installing a package, restarting a service, or copying a configuration file.
 Ansible modules cater to a wide range of system administration tasks.

-This list has the categories of the kinds of modules that you can use.
+This list has categories of the kinds of modules that you can use.
 There are over 3000 modules.
 So you may be thinking, who is looking after these modules?
-That’s where collections in the more recent versions of Ansible are doing.
+That’s where collections in the more recent versions of Ansible are doing it.

-The modules are the scripts ( that are written in Python) that come with packages with Ansible and Perform some action on the managed host.
-Ansible has extensive modules covering many areas, including networking, cloud computing, server config, containerized, and virtualization.
+The modules are the scripts (written in Python) that come with packages with Ansible and Perform some action on the managed host.
+Ansible has extensive modules covering many areas, including networking, cloud computing, server configuration, containerization, and virtualization.

-In addition, there are many modules to support the automation requirements you have.
+In addition, many modules support your automation requirements.
 If no modules exist, you can create a custom module with the extensive framework of Ansible.
-So, each task is a one-to-one correlation with the module.
-So, for example, a template task will use the template module.
+Each task is correlated with the module one-to-one.
+For example, a template task will use the template module.

 Modules strive to be idempotent, allowing the module to run repeatedly without a negative impact.
 In Ansible, the input is in the form of command-line arguments to the module, and the output is delivered as JSON to STDOUT.
 Input is generally provided in the space-separated key=value syntax, and it’s up to the module to deconstruct these into usable data.

-Most of the Ansible modules are also idempotent.
-Idempotent means running an Ansible playbook multiple times against a server is safe.
+Most Ansible modules are also idempotent, which means running an Ansible playbook multiple times against a server is safe.
 For example, if the deploy user does not exist, Ansible will create it.
 If it does exist, Ansible will not do anything.
 This is a significant improvement over the shell script approach, where running the script a second time might have different and potentially unintended effects.

 For instance, if you wanted to power off all of your labs for the weekend, you could execute a quick one-liner in Ansible without writing a playbook.
 With an Ad Hoc command, we can be suitable for running one command on a host, and it uses the modules.
-They are used for checking configuring on the host and are also good for learning Ansible.
+They are used to check configuring on the host and are also good for learning Ansible.

-Note that Ansible is the executable for ad hoc one-task executions, and ansible-playbook is the executable that will process playbooks to orchestrate multiple tasks.
+Note that Ansible is the executable for ad hoc one-task executions, and ansible-playbook is the executable for processing playbooks to orchestrate multiple tasks.

 The opposable side of the puzzle is the playbook commands are used for more complex tasks and are better for use cases where the dependencies have to be managed.
-The playbook can take care of the entire application deployments and dependencies.
+The playbook can take care of all application deployments and dependencies.

 Ansible Ad Hoc commands